mesosphere/dcos-docs-site/pages/services/kubernetes/1.0.0-1.9.3/advanced-install/index.md

 IAM policies for each node need to be correctly in place for Kubernetes to take advantage of integrating with AWS.

-Here is an example IAM policy that will allow you to integrate succesfully:
+Here is an example IAM policy that will allow you to integrate successfully:

 ```json
 {